DCTInvestGroup/About-the-company-DCTInvestGroup/README.md

 The DCT Invest Group team has been investing in cryptocurrency since 2017.

-# ROADMAP FOR THE DEVELOPMENT OF THE COMPANY FOR THE YEARS 2019-2021
+# ROADMAP FOR THE DEVELOPMENT OF THE COMPANY FOR THE YEARS 2017-2021

+*	Emergence of ideas, analysis of investment development [2017]

+*	Analysis of investment methods and the practice of their application, the study of the market and competitors [2017-2018]

 *	Conducting ICO (Smart contract, Whitepaper) [2019]